On JobSeeker? There's Still Time To Score Phone Bill Discounts

 We've got some good news though!
 To "relieve some of the burden" during this challenging time, Telstra are taking big steps to help during the COVID-19 pandemic.

-Right now til Juen 30 2020, they're offering discounted services to Telstra customers receiving JobSeeker payments.
+Right now til June 30 2020, Telstra are offering discounted services to Telstra customers receiving JobSeeker payments.

 Whether the discount is helping you with new opportunities or keeping in touch with family and friends, everyone can feel a little more relieved when they’re connected.